JosephKrebs/codewars/README.md

 # codewars
-my codewars solutions live here.
+My codewars solutions live here.
 Each solution will be accompanied by a problem.txt